Chapter in this post:

 An important feature of rsync is that it can not only copy entire files, but also parts of files.
 If a file has been changed on the source data carrier, only the changed parts of this file are transferred to the target system (delta coding), which saves time.

 You can already see that this type of file synchronization can be exciting, for example for backups or the synchronization of folders between computers.

-The hurdle that Mac beginners have with rsync is using the command via the terminal.
-If you are not used to using the terminal, you often hang on to the documentation for minutes until you have put together the right command.
+The hurdle that Mac novices currently have with rsync is using the command via the Port.
+If you're not used to using the terminal, you'll often spend minutes on the documentation until you've put together the right command.

-It is much more intuitive and easier with the GUI grsyncx, which also allows all possible options for the sync.
-For example, you can protect the Finder attributes so that the date and time of creation or addition are not changed, which would happen with a normal copy process.
+On the other hand, it is much more intuitive and easier with the GUI grsyncx, which also allows all possible options for the sync.
+Among other things, you can protect the Finder attributes so that the date and time of creation or addition is not changed, which would happen with a normal copy process.

 How easy it is to use the rsync tool grsyncx is shown in the developer's guide:

 If you are looking for something to do a 1: 1 backup of your Mac system disk, then I would like to contact you Carbon Copy Cloner refer.
 This has been the tool I've been using to create bootable backups on my Mac for years.